FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_1_Introduction_to_Kubernetes_Security.md

 - Control both ingress and egress traffic within Kubernetes.
 Default policies allow unrestricted traffic flow, which can be restricted using network policies based on tags.
 - Kubernetes network policies support basic Layer 3-4 filtering.
 For Layer 7 visibility, deploying a Next-Generation Firewall (NGFW) capable of deep packet inspection alongside applications in Kubernetes can provide enhanced security.

-In this workshop, We will walk through use cFOS to proect
+In this workshop, We will walk through using cFOS to protect:

 - Ingress traffic to Pod - North Bound
-Layer 4 traffic to Pod
+  - Layer 4 traffic to Pod
-Layer 7 traffic to Pod
+  - Layer 7 traffic to Pod

 - Egress traffic from Pod to Cluster External traffic - South Bound

-POD traffic to Internet
+  - POD traffic to Internet
-POD traffic to Enterprise internal, such as Database in same VPC
+  - POD traffic to Enterprise internal, such as Database in the same VPC

 - Pod to Pod traffic - East-West

-Pod to Pod via Pod ipaddress
+  - Pod to Pod via Pod IP address
-Pod to Pod via ClusterIP svc address/domain
+  - Pod to Pod via ClusterIP svc address/domain